 If you are having problems with your relationships, especially family members, it can be frustrating.
 You want to get away from them, but at the same time, you don’t.
 At times you may feel that you are blaming others for your behaviors, and sometimes you may feel trapped.
 Whatever your relational issues are, trying to get the other person to change usually becomes a futile effort.
 Changes happen when you can begin to develop intrapersonal insight into how you are affected by all your relationships.

-Catherine G. Cleveland is a mental health counselor and owner of Cleveland Emotional Health.
-Catherine specializes in the treatment of trauma and chronic pain.
+Thank you for reading!
+Please like, share and subscribe!
+I am Catherine G. Cleveland, a mental health counselor and owner of Cleveland Emotional Health.
+I specialize in the treatment of trauma, chronic pain and anxiety.
 For more information go to: clevelandemotionalhealth.com.Click here to make an appointment.